handsontable/handsontable/docs/content/guides/columns/column-headers.md

 # Column headers

-Use default column headers (A, B, C), or set them to custom values provided by an array or a function.
+Use the default column headers (A, B, C), or set them to custom values provided by an array or a function.

 [[toc]]

 ## Overview

 Describe what column headers do UI-wise:

 - Look differently
 - Display column names
 - Click on the column name to sort